mabelvj/doc.scrapinghub.com/api/jobs.rst

 add_tag      Add specified tag to job.
 No priority     Job priority.
 Supported values: 0 (lowest) to 4 (highest).
 Default: 2.
 No job_settings Job settings represented as a JSON object.
+No units        Amount of units to run job.
+Supported values: 1 to 6.
 No
 ============ ====================================================================== ========

 .. note:: Any other parameter will be treated as a spider argument.